MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/investigate-machines.md

 ### Active alerts

 The **Azure Advanced Threat Protection** card displays a high-level overview of alerts related to the device and their risk level, if you're using the Microsoft Defender for Identity feature, and there are any active alerts.
-More information is available in the "Alerts" drill down.
+More information is available in the **Alerts** drill down.

 :::image type="content" source="images/risk-level-small.png" alt-text="The active alerts card" lightbox="images/risk-level-small.png":::